Essential Mouthwork Class

 This class offers important information about the structures and functions of the throat, mouth and cranium, including effective treatment strategies that are immediately clinically applicable for the intermediate to advanced therapist.

-Identify oral issues that contribute to somatic dysfunctions, including torticollis and plagiocephaly.
+- Identify oral issues that contribute to somatic dysfunctions, including torticollis and plagiocephaly.

-Acquire important treatment strategies for oral, cervical and cranial dysfunctions for patients of all ages, including the 0-3 population.
+- Acquire important treatment strategies for oral, cervical and cranial dysfunctions for patients of all ages, including the 0-3 population.

-Experience both intraoral lab work and adaptive approaches for external work.
+- Experience both intraoral lab work and adaptive approaches for external work.

 Suggested Audience: PTs, OTs, MTs, SLPs

-Learning outcomes:
+Learning outcomes

 Upon successful completion of this class students will be able to:

-Instructor assessment of lab activities determines satisfactory completion of requirements for CEHs/CEUs.
+- Instructor assessment of lab activities determines satisfactory completion of requirements for CEHs/CEUs.

 Prerequisites: Previous cranial work is helpful but not required.
 Students must be ready to work inside the mouth, both giving and receiving!

 Extended payment plan: Register with the $200 deposit.
-The remaining balance will be auto-billed from your credit card for the three months following class.
+The remaining balance will be auto-billed from your credit card for the two months following class.
 Early Registration Discount does NOT apply to extended payment plan!

 Class Dates and Locations: